aakash312/COVID-19/README.md

 -The top 5 most affected states are: NY, NJ , CA, IL, MA

--The top 5 least affected states are:
+-The top 5 least affected states are: AK, HI, MT, VT

 -The number of patients admitted into hospitals is increasing